 4 Ways You Can Take Caring Action Around Coronavirus – Even If You’re Overwhelmed

-As people who have been part of the street community, have loved ones in the street community, and/or have worked with the street community, we know that people are TOUGH AS FUCK.
+Nobody has a checklist for “how to organize perfectly during a global pandemic”.
+Unsurprisingly, we have made a lot of mistakes.
+But as people who have been part of the street community, have loved ones in the street community, and/or have worked with the street community, we know that people are TOUGH AS FUCK.
 The suffering is real and the risks are high, but people are, as always, resilient, creative, and amazing.
 People have already survived so much and have incredible capacity and determination to keep going.
 We can too! ❤